APoinas/spectrogram_zeros/README.rst

 The main arguments are:

-- ax: bool -> The observed point pattern, an object of class "ppp".
+- ax: Axes -> Axes object of a matplotlib plot.
-- N0: str list -> The DPP family that is fitted to the data, it has to be either "Gauss", "Bessel" or "Cauchy".
+- N0: int -> The DPP family that is fitted to the data, it has to be either "Gauss", "Bessel" or "Cauchy".

 The function returns a 2x2 matrix corresponding to the Fisher Information matrix for the parameters (rho, alpha) of classical stationnary DPP families.